gravitational/gravity/docs/5.x/pack.md

 By default, Gravity cluster installs with a number of system applications that provide logging, monitoring and application catalog functionality.
-You may want to disable any of these components, for example if you prefer to replace them with your own preferred solution.
+You may want to disable any of these components, for example if you prefer to replace them with a solution of your choice.
 To do that, define the following section in your application manifest:

 ```yaml